Intro: Modding Auto-reset to CP2102 USB to TTL Serial Adapter to Program Arduino Pro Mini Like the FTDI Board

 Unfortunatelly this board does not have this pin routed, bute there's a workaround.

-Using the very thin enameled wire, burn the tip of the wire applying tin to it using the iron.
+Using the very thin enameled wire, burn the tip of the wire applying tin to it using the iron to remove the varnish coating.

 Then remove all solder from the tip of your iron.